Final Battle 2007: Background

+Storylines

 Final Battle featured nine professional wrestling matches involving wrestlers from pre-existing scripted feuds and storylines.
 Wrestlers were portrayed as either villains or heroes in the scripted events that built tension and culminated in a wrestling match.

 One of the show's two main events featured Nigel McGuinness defending the ROH World Championship in a Four Way Fray against Bryan Danielson, Chris Hero and Takeshi Morishima.
 However, the night before, McGuinness was severely injured in his defense against Austin Aries.
-During the match, Aries dove from the ring, smashing Nigel's face on the edge of the guard rail, resulting in a concussion, a broken nose and a gash about his eye that needed 15 stitches.
+During the match, Aries dove from the ring, smashing Nigel's face on the edge of the guard rail, resulting in a concussion, a broken nose and a gash above his eye that needed 15 stitches.
 As a result, Aries was added to the Four Way Fray, with the winner getting a shot at the ROH World Championship at the Sixth Anniversary Show.